bhaswata08/bhaswata08.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+I like reading and writing things.
 Just your regular GenAI guy.